xiashtra/cactbot/docs/TimelineGuide.md

 * `testsync` instead of comments (we use `#Ability { params }` to avoid sync issues, but it'd be nice to add a `testsync` command that verifies that the sync was hit in the window but does not resync for testing purposes)
 * handle multiple syncs at the same time: <https://github.com/quisquous/cactbot/issues/5479>
 * clean up old timelines to use `label` and `forcejump`
-* add some checkbox to the splitter code to only print out "interesting" lines (see: [hacky workflow](#one-hacky-workflow-suggestion))

 ### Ability Table